danbev/learning-ai/notes/llava.md

     llama_context * ctx_llama = llama_new_context_with_model(model, ctx_params);
 ```
-This are the "normal" llama contex params we have seen in other examples ad
+This is the "normal" llama context params we have seen in other examples ad
 we are creating a `llama_context` using the model (`vicuna-7b-q5_k.gguf`)

-The a llava context will be malloced and populated with the llama context, the
+The llava context will be malloced and populated with the llama context, the
 clip context and the model:
 ```c++
     auto * ctx_llava = (struct llava_context *)malloc(sizeof(llava_context));